Cadet College Razmak

-Cadet College Razmak is a military high school, located in the valley of Razmak, in North Waziristan, Federally Administered Tribal Areas (FATA), Pakistan.
+Cadet College Razmak is a military high school, located in the valley of Razmak, in North Waziristan District of Khyber Pakhtunkhwa province in Pakistan.
+It was previously part of Pakistan's Federally Administered Tribal Areas (FATA).

 History

-The college was founded by the late prime minister of Pakistan, Zulfiqar Ali Bhutto, in the late 1970s during his visit to Miranshah, North Waziristan agency.
+The college was founded by the late prime minister of Pakistan, Zulfikar Ali Bhutto, in the late 1970s during his visit to Miranshah, North Waziristan agency.
 Initially it was set in Razmak lower camp.
 The institution feeds the Pakistan Military Academy at Kakul.

 The college became operational in 1978 on the land of Nawab Gulmaizar Khan, with a single boarding hostel, Ghazali House.
-Mr. Asghar Ali Choudhry was appointed its first principal.
+Asghar Ali Choudhry was appointed its first principal.
 Later that year, another boarding hostel, Bilal House, was established.

 In 1979, owing to the increasing number of cadets, a third boarding hostel, Jinnah House, was established.
 Former Major Geoffrey Langlands, an Aitchison College teacher, was appointed the principal.

 The fourth boarding hostel, Babar House, was established in 1980.
 The fifth boarding hostel, Abdali house, was established in 1981 and another, Khushal house, in 1982.
 In 1997, due to increasing number of students, the 7th hostel, Iqbal House, was established.
 However, it was later dispensed with.

 In 1988, Jan Gul Khattak was appointed as a principal.

 In 1991, Michael C. Cawthrone took charge as principal.